fatih/camelcase/README.md

 # CamelCase [![PkgGoDev](https://pkg.go.dev/badge/github.com/fatih/camelcase)](https://pkg.go.dev/github.com/fatih/camelcase) [![](https://github.com/fatih/camelcase/workflows/build/badge.svg)](https://github.com/fatih/camelcase/actions)

-CamelCase is a Golang (Go) package to split the words of a camelcase type string into a slice of words.
+CamelCase is a Go package to split the words of a camelcase type string into a slice of words.
 It can be used to convert a camelcase word (lower or upper case) into any type of word.